dqops/dqo/docs/examples/data-quality-monitoring/detect-empty-tables.md

 # Detect empty tables
-This sample shows how to use the default DQOps data quality checks to detect empty tables and view the results on data quality dashboards.
+This sample shows how to use the default DQOps data observability checks to detect empty tables and view the results on data quality dashboards.

 ## Overview

-The following example shows how to detect empty tables using the default data quality checks which are activated in DQOps once new tables are imported.
+The following example shows how to detect empty tables using the default data observability checks which are activated in DQOps once new tables are imported.

 **PROBLEM**